MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/cheatsheet.md

 #endregion
 ```

-The Xamarin Test Cloud Agent makes uses of non public Apple API's which will cause your app to be rejected by the App Store.
+The Xamarin Test Cloud Agent uses non-public Apple APIs, which will cause your app to be rejected by the App Store.
 The Xamarin.iOS linker will remove the Xamarin Test Cloud Agent from the final IPA if it not explicitly referenced anywhere by the code.
 Release builds do not have the `ENABLE_TEST_CLOUD` compiler variable, which will cause the Xamarin Test Cloud Agent to be removed from app bundle.
 Debug builds will have the compiler directive defined, preventing the linker from removing the Xamarin Test Cloud Agent.

 <a name="get_device_id_for_ios_simulator"></a>
 ### Determine the Device ID for an iOS Simulator